 Attractive and mostly white with a touch of mainly peripheral toning.
 A Civil War year with a mintage of just 550.

 Blast white flashy surfaces stand out on this scarce Civil War date.
-The strike is excellent and the eye appeal is grand.
+The strike is excellent and the eye appeal is fantastic.
 Only 7 grade finer at NGC.

 Seldom-seen as a high grade business strike as just 29,400 were minted and the issue seems to have seen heavy circulation.
 This is a very sharply struck egg-shell white coin with nice semi proof-like surfaces.
 It is free of significant marks and offers excellent eye appeal.